 So, on the spectrum of rigid to flexible, what do you put closer to the rigid end?
 Not the roles, artifacts, meetings, and definitely not context-free practices.
 Closer to the rigid side, you put values and principles: stuff to take a stand for, to emphasize, to permeate every action.
 For example, the Agile principles of “defer decisions to the last responsible moment”, “seek feedback assiduously”, “fail fast and cheap and maximize the learning from that”, and “people collaborate in cross-functional, semi-autonomous, self-organizing teams”.
 That’s the stuff that makes Agile agile and yields its benefits.

-ONE LAST THING: Pragmatic leadership, as well as coaching and influencing others to act pragmatically in an Agile context, are a central theme in my annual event “The Influential Agile Leader.”
+ONE LAST THING: Pragmatic leadership, as well as coaching and influencing others to act pragmatically in an Agile context, are a central theme in my course “Practical Agile Leadership.”
 If you see your teams reflected in my words above and would like to learn tools for increasing their Agility, consider attending the next session.

 Copyright © 2015, 3P Vantage, Inc. All rights reserved.